 This is a guest post by Elise, one half of Positive World Travel.
 It’s a different format than I’ve done in the past, but let’s see how it works.

-I was interested to talk with a couple that are now traveling after they’ve raised their kids.
+I was interested in talking with a couple that are now traveling after having raised their kids.
 David and Veronica from Gypsy Nester have been together for 30 years.
 Since their kids have flown the nest, they’re enjoying life on the road and have been traveling full-time for the last three years.

 For Veronica, traveling has opened her up again and she feels free.
 She says, “Sometimes ‘holing up’ in one place can make you fearful of the world.
 As a mother, I turned into a protector.
 My main focus was keeping my children from harm.
 Though that’s a very commendable thing, it made me fearful.”